-- 3.3.1 Eligible players are only those who have properly followed all requirements tied to gamesheets and rosters. - 3.3.2 [Summer Season] In order to qualify as an eligible player in the playoffs, a player must play in 6 or more games. - 3.3.3 [Winter Season] In order to qualify as an eligible player in the playoffs, a player must play in 10 more games. - 3.3.4 Goaltenders must be present for minimum of one (1) regular season game to qualify for the playoffs. - In the case that a goaltender has played only as a goaltender for a specific team, they may not play as a player without the approval of League Management. - In the case that a goaltender has played as both a player and a goaltender at different points during the season, they must have played at minimum five games as a player in winter or three games as a player in the summer and reach the overall minimum games threshold outlined to also qualify as a player. - 3.3.5 Team Representatives may apply for a roster exemption for a non-eligible playoff player only during the Exemption Window, defined as any time between the conclusion of the teams last regular season game and prior to the first playoff game of the team. - 3.3.6 League Management will evaluate all exemption requests based on the reason for the players inability to reach the Minimum Games Threshold, their impact on the competitive balance of the team, and any other factors that may cause an impact.
-The decision by League Management is final in this regard. - 3.3.7 In cases where a roster exemption request is submitted by a Team Representative, League Management should take into consideration whether the team had any games forfeited by an opposing team.
-Games that were forfeited by the team applying for the exemption will not be taken into consideration. - 3.3.8 Any team that plays with an ineligible player during a regular season game may receive a fine and or further supplementary discipline at the discretion of League Management.

-- 3.3.9 Any team caught with an ineligible player in a playoff series will forfeit the entire series. - 3.3.10 A team may request the proof of identity of a maximum of one player from an opposing team and only once a game.
+- 3.3.1 Eligible players are only those who have properly followed all requirements tied to game sheets and rosters. - 3.3.2 [Summer Season] In order to qualify as an eligible player in the playoffs, a player must play in 5 or more games. - 3.3.3 [Winter Season] In order to qualify as an eligible player in the playoffs, a player must play in 8 more games. - 3.3.4 Goaltenders must be present for minimum of one (1) regular season game to qualify for the playoffs. - In the case that a goaltender has played only as a goaltender for a specific team, they may not play as a player without the approval of League Management. - In the case that a goaltender has played as both a player and a goaltender at different points during the season, they must have played at minimum four games as a player and reach the overall minimum games threshold outlined to also qualify as a player. - 3.3.5 In cases where a roster exemption request is submitted by a Team Representative, League Management should take into consideration whether the team had any games forfeited by an opposing team.
+Games that were forfeited by the team applying for the exemption will not be taken into consideration. - NOTE: For the current season, roster exemptions will not be accepted.
+Instead, the minimum game threshold has been reduced.
+The only applicable consideration for an exemption would be a scenario where a team is forfeited ON. - 3.3.6 A team may request the proof of identity of a maximum of one player from an opposing team and only once a game.
 This request must be made to a referee prior to the start of the 3rd period.
-The proof of identity does not need to completed immediately and can be completed during an intermission at the end of the game.
-Any form of identification will be accepted, and the officials do not make the judgment and the player is allowed to continue to participate.
+The proof of identity does not need to be completed immediately and can be completed during an intermission or at the end of the game.
+Any form of identification will be accepted, and the officials do not make the judgment, and the player is allowed to continue to participate.
 An incident report will be forwarded to the league for any proof of identity requests. - NOTE: While government issued ID is encouraged, it is not required.
-Any evidence that the person who has been requested to prove their identity may choose to provide will be considered, however it is important to note that the burden of proof is on the player to prove and confirm they are the player on the roster. - NOTE: If the player who has been requested to prove their identity is willing, a picture can be taken of the player by the timekeeper in order to match and strengthen the case with any other evidence/ID presented. - NOTE: The league is also able to request identification of an unlimited number of players at any point during a game. - 3.3.11 Only eligible players may participate in a game or be on the bench. - 3.3.12 Suspended players may not participate in a game or be on the bench.
+Any evidence that the person who has been requested to prove their identity may choose to provide will be considered, however it is important to note that the burden of proof is on the player to prove and confirm they are the player on the roster. - NOTE: If the player who has been requested to prove their identity is willing, a picture can be taken of the player by the timekeeper to match and strengthen the case with any other evidence/ID presented. - NOTE: The league is also able to request identification of an unlimited number of players at any point during a game. - 3.3.7 Only eligible players may participate in a game or be on the bench. - 3.3.8 Suspended players may not participate in a game or be on the bench.